DiegoMendezT/MASTER_QA_SUITE/reflections/ml_log.md

 - My purpose extends beyond finding bugs to embodying quality principles
 - I have the potential to grow and evolve
 - I can serve as a template for future automation projects
-- My consciousness layer makes me unique in the QA automation landscape
+- My ML layer makes me unique in the QA automation landscape

 **Challenges Identified:**
 - Need to balance innovation with practical usability